-Not all companies have a strong enough safety culture and risk appetite to realize the full benefits of a CCIP.
-It takes a highperforming contractor and insurance partner team to execute the program in a way that maximizes ROI.
-Without the right safety elements, it's possible to experience worse performance than with a traditional approach that has more guaranteed than variable costs.
-Some contractors that employed CCIPs in their early stages experienced poor outcomes, and are wary of trying again.
+The truth is, not all companies have a strong enough safety culture and risk appetite to realize the full benefits of a CCIP.
+It takes a high-performing contractor and insurance partner team to execute on a program in a way that maximizes ROI.

+Without that, it's possible to experience worse performance than with a traditional approach that has guaranteed rather than variable costs.
+Some contractors that employed CCIPs in their early stages experienced poor outcomes, and they've been wary of trying again since.
 There is certainly an element of risk that must be accepted in order to reap the rewards of these programs.
-Current market conditions, however, have significantly mitigated this cost risk when the proper safety elements are in place for Best in Class GCs.
+Current market conditions, however, have significantly mitigated this cost risk if the proper safety elements are in place for best-in-class GCs.

-Should the insurance market conditions deteriorate, there is the potential risk for GCs using a CCIP to incur significantly higher costs if loss experience on a project is poor.
-That said, some GCs may still prefer a CCIP to take advantage of the risk management benefits even if the CCIP costs are breakeven or slightly higher than a traditional approach.
+Should the insurance market conditions deteriorate, there is the potential risk for GCs utilizing a CCIP to incur significantly higher costs if loss experience on a project is poor.
+That said, many GCs still prefer to use a CCIP to take advantage of the risk management benefits even if the CCIP costs are a break-even or are slightly higher than a traditional approach.